DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Background and Related Work

+GeLaTo is capable of achieving perfect control of logic signals, yet requiring the deployment of an HMM-based distribution modifier module.
+Compared to standard language models, HMM-based models are less scalable, limiting the computational efficiency of GeLaTo.

-\sidistoryline{Importance Sampling} \paragraph{Importance Sampling} tackles the following problem when calculating an integral over an under-sampled distribution.
+\sidistoryline{Importance Sampling} \paragraph{Importance Sampling} tackles the problem of calculating an integral by sampling from a different distribution that is easier to sample from, rather than directly from the original distribution, especially when the original distribution is under-sampled.
 The basic idea behind importance sampling is to reweight the samples generated from a different distribution (known as the \emph{proxy} distribution) so that they are consistent with the target distribution.
 This reweighting is done using the ratio of the target distribution to the proxy distribution.
 The formulation of importance sampling can be written as follows:

 where p(x) is the target distribution, q(x) is the proxy distribution, and f(x) is the function we want to estimate the expected value of.
 In reinforcement learning, we use importance sampling to estimate the value of a policy under the target distribution by reweighting the returns generated by the proxy policy.